Bryan-2680/Cybersecurity-GRC-portfolio/projects/linux-access-control-enforcement/permissions-audit-ls-la.md

 ![Initial permission audit using ls -la](images/permissions-audit-ls-la.png)

-Using `ls -la` allowed me to review all files in the directory, including hidden files such as `.project_x.txt`, which would not appear in a standard `ls -l` output.
+Using `ls -la`, I reviewed both visible and hidden files to identify excessive permissions and access control weaknesses.

 The review identified the following issues: